thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 The TiltBridge was designed by the primary author of `Fermentrack`_ and is designed with Fermentrack support in mind.
-In most cases, your TiltBridge can be linked to a single Fermentrack installation from directly within the Fermentrack app as part of the "Add Gravity Sensor" workflow
+In most cases, your TiltBridge can be linked to a single Fermentrack installation from directly within the Fermentrack app as part of the "Add Gravity Sensor" workflow.
+The configuration can also be re-sent to TiltBridge by clicking the "Update TiltBridge Automatically" button from the "Manage Sensor" page for the Tilt Hydrometer linked to the TiltBridge.

 Adding the TiltBridge to Fermentrack
 ************************************